Dr. Kalynda Smith

 Expertise: Social Psychology

 Dr. Kalynda C. Smith is a Social Psychologist with a BA in Psychology and English from Truman State University in Kirkville, MO, and a MS and PhD in Social Psychology with a Minor in Developmental Psychology from Howard University in Washington D.C.
-Dr. Smith joined Hampton University's Department of Psychology in August 2014, with a teaching load that focuses on research methods in Psychology.
-Dr. Smith is currently beginning her research program, primarily focusing on identity development in millennial generation African Americans.
+Dr. Smith is currently an Assistant Professor of Psychology at North Carolina A&T State University.

 Fleming, L., Smith, K., Williams, D., Bliss, L. (2013, July).
 Broadening the Pipeline through the Study of Pathways and Persistence of Black and Hispanic Engineering Undergraduates.
 Published proceedings.
 Paper presented by Lorraine Fleming and Leonard Bliss at the 2013 Research in Engineering Education Symposium, Kuala, Lumpar, Malaysia.
 Scopus Indexed, Research in Engineering Education Network.